GabrielDantas-99/uptimer-monitor/README.md

 - Croner
 - Zod

-## Some functionalities available in the API
+## Some functionalities available in the Server

 - ✅ Handle authentication/authorization with JWT
-- ✅ NextJS client application with Apollo Client to GraphQL server
-- ✅ TailwindCSS to style elements in a NextJS application
 - ✅ GraphQL server based on NodeJS, Express and Apollo Server
 - ✅ GraphQL WebSocket Subscriptions to publish and consume messages in real time
 - ✅ PostgreSQL database (you can use any database of your preference)
 - ✅ Flexible data schemas with GraphQL
-- ✅ Shadcn Components
-- ✅ Charts (Shadcn + Recharts)
-- ✅ Caching
+- ✅ MongoDB, Redis and PostgreSQL services from docker container.

-### Not implemented (maybe in a future version)

-- Unit and end-to-end testing
-- Data Compression
-- Throttling e Rate-limiting
-- Test Containers
-- Docker Build
-- Node.js api documentation with swagger
-- CI workflow with Github Actions

 ## Some functionalities available in the front end